What does vitamin B12 do for you?

 Discomfort or pain is more common when you are dehydrated, tense, or you’ve just worked out the muscle we’ve just injected … or (C) … all of the above!
 The key is to relax, be well-nourished + hydrated!

 Are there preservatives, parabens, or harsh ingredients in the shots?

 Absolutely not.
-Our sterile solutions have a small percentage (0.9%) of Benzyl Alcohol that's used as a "preservative."
+Most of our sterile solutions have a small percentage (0.9%) of Benzyl Alcohol that's used as a "preservative."
 Some solutions may also contain NaOH (sodium hydroxide) to adjust the pH for a more comfortable injection experience.
-We avoid commercially available (pre-made, manufactured) B12 + injectable solutions because they're commonly made using more parabens than nutrients to promote a longer shelf life + allow them to be shelf-stored rather than needing to be refrigerated.
+We avoid commercially manufactured B12 + injectable solutions because they're commonly made using more parabens than nutrients to promote a longer shelf life + allow them to be shelf-stored rather than needing to be refrigerated.
 In most commercially available forms of B12 we've found, there's commonly three times more parabens than there is B12 in solution, yielding an injection of toxic preservatives with a “side” of vitamin B12.
 We use clean + cruelty-free solutions!

 Are there antibiotics in the shots like there are in vaccines?

 Absolutely not.
 Our substances are all sterile + don't need to be compounded with antibiotics like what occurs with certain vaccination types.